LTianyyi/Reinforcement-Learning/README.md

 # Reinforcement-Learning
 Implementation of some reinforcement learning code in TensorFlow 1.14.0.
 However, all code for **continuous space**.
+In the future, it will be used on motion planner.
 ```
 conda/pip install gym
 conda/pip install tensorflow-gpu==1.14.0